Alzheimer's Disease Vaccines 2022

 September 7, 2022 - Alzinova AB announced a second external safety review had been carried out of the Company's phase 1b clinical study of ALZ-101, with a positive assessment to continue the study as planned.
 The ALZ-101 study for early Alzheimer's disease is a placebo-controlled, double-blind, randomized First In Human clinical trial.

 August 2, 2022 - Researchers at Tufts University and The University of Oxford demonstrated the presence of two viruses that can promote excess proteins responsible for Alzheimer's characteristic brain plaques.
 Conclusion: Our results are consistent with the suggestion that shingles cause reactivation of HSV1 in the brain and with the protective effects against AD of various vaccines, as well as the decrease in herpes labialis reported after certain types of vaccination.

 August 1, 2022 - Vaxxinity, Inc. presented new preclinical data on vaccine candidates targeting aberrant forms of the Tau protein for Alzheimer's disease.
-The poster, "Characterization of Tau vaccines identifies diverse antibody binding and efficacy profiles."
-“Our findings show that specific forms of Tau can be targeted by vaccines with subsequent functional impact,” said Justin Boyd, Ph.D., Director of Translational Science at Vaxxinity.
+The poster "Characterization of Tau vaccines identifies diverse antibody binding and efficacy profiles."
+"Our findings show that vaccines can target specific forms of Tau with subsequent functional impact," said Justin Boyd, Ph.D., Director of Translational Science at Vaxxinity.